Welcome

 During my time as a company employee, I always felt that if workers could work healthier and more energetically, it would be a great benefit not only to the individual worker but also to the company.
 In order for each worker to be able to work vigorously, we believe that it is necessary to have a mature organization and society in which people of various backgrounds can respect each other and mutually improve each other.
 It is also important for each individual to deepen his or her self-understanding and acquire appropriate communication and self-care skills needed in social life.

-I came to the conclusion that I would like to provide support for this purpose, so I re-studied clinical psychology at graduate school and became a licensed clinical psychologist and certified psychotherapist.
-D. in psychology, and I am currently engaged in research on industrial-organizational psychology as a JSPS Research Fellow PD (Postdoctoral Fellow at Kyushu University), working hard in both clinical practice and research.
+I came to the conclusion that I wanted to provide support for this purpose, and so I re-studied clinical psychology in graduate school and became a licensed clinical psychologist and licensed psychologist.I am currently a full-time faculty member of the Center for the Creation of Well-Being at Saga University, where I am engaged in recurrent education for working adults and research on industrial-organizational psychology.

 I am engaged in interdisciplinary research and practice activities, drawing on my experience of working in general corporate settings, my clinical psychology practice, and my knowledge of industrial-organizational psychology.
 Our goal is to help healthy people live healthier and more active lives by approaching clinical psychological interventions not only in the clinical setting but also in the general society and demonstrating them scientifically.